Crew Dragon Resilience: History

 Originally planned to fly the mission after Crew-1, Crew Dragon C207 was reassigned to fly Crew-1 after an anomaly during a static fire test destroyed capsule C204 intended to be re-flown on the Crew Dragon In-Flight Abort Test.
 The spacecraft C205 intended to be used on the Demo-2 mission replaced the destroyed spacecraft for the in-flight abort test.
 C206 intended for use with the Crew-1 mission, was reassigned to the Demo-2 mission.

 On 1 May 2020, SpaceX said that spacecraft C207 was in production and astronaut training underway.
 Crew Dragon C207 arrived at SpaceX processing facilities in Florida on 18 August 2020.

 At a NASA press conference on 29 September 2020, commander Michael Hopkins revealed that C207 had been named Resilience.
 The trunk was attached and secured to the capsule on 2 October 2020 at Cape Canaveral.

 Resilience was first launched on 16 November 2020 (UTC) on a Falcon 9 from the Kennedy Space Center (KSC), LC-39A, carrying NASA astronauts Michael Hopkins, Victor Glover, and Shannon Walker, and JAXA astronaut Soichi Noguchi on a six-month mission to the International Space Station.

 The docking adapter, normally used to dock with the International Space Station, was replaced by a domed glass window for the Inspiration4 mission.
 This allows for 360-degree views of space and the Earth, similar to those provided by the Cupola Module on the ISS.

 For Polaris Dawn mission, as Crew Dragon capsules lack an airlock, several modifications have been made to the interior of Resilience.
 Extra nitrogen and oxygen tanks have been installed, a hatch with a ladder called the "skywalker" has replaced the docking port, and the forward hatch has been motorized.
 To validate their procedures, Resilience underwent multiple cycles of venting and repressurization in a large vacuum chamber.
 The crew also spent two days in a chamber validating their pre-breathing protocol and wearing their EVA suits in a vacuum.The mission will also be the first crewed operational test of Dragon laser interlink communication via Starlink.
 If successful, it would potentially decrease communication latency and increase data bandwidth for human spaceflight.

 On 1 April at 01:46 (UTC), Fram2 launched aboard a SpaceX Falcon 9 rocket, becoming the first crewed spaceflight to enter a polar retrograde orbit, i.e., to fly over Earth's poles.
+For that mission the domed window was reinstalled.